decibri/.github/profile/README.md

 ## What's next

-Python support, MCP server for local voice agents, and ONNX-based VAD models are in development.
+Python support and ONNX-based VAD models are in development.
 See [decibri.com](https://decibri.com) for the latest.

 ## Links